Why does estradiol matter on TRT?

 The problem most men on TRT face is not estradiol itself.
 It is pattern matching: someone sees an E2 number above a lab's reference range, or they notice water retention, and they assume estrogen is the enemy.
 Often it is not.
 Equally often, a prescriber reaches for an aromatase inhibitor when a protocol change would have solved the problem without the risk of crashing E2.

 This article walks through what the number on your lab report actually means, what high and low E2 symptoms look like, and when intervention is genuinely warranted.
-For a broader treatment overview, see our full estrogen management on TRT guide.
+For a broader treatment overview, see our TRT side effects pillar guide.

 Why does the sensitive estradiol test matter for men on TRT?